 For more information, see Tanium Console User Guide: Managing sensors.

 A counting question returns results in which it is possible for any particular answer string to be the same for multiple endpoints.
 The Question Results grid displays a Count column that indicates how many endpoints provided each common answer.
 A counting question can have only one sensor.
 Get Operating System from all machines is an example of a counting question, with a sensor that returns the operating system of managed endpoints.
 When an endpoint adds its answer to the answer message, it increments the tally of the answer that its value matches.
-The Tanium Server maintains a table of answer strings.
-In many cases, such as the operating system, many endpoints provide just a few common answers, so the question has a relatively small footprint on the Tanium Server.

 A non-counting question has sensors that return a unique answer string from each endpoint.
 For example, Get IP Address from all machines returns IP addresses, which are unique.
 For a non-counting question, the Tanium Client adds a new string to the answer message instead of incrementing the tally for an existing string.
-Therefore, the data footprint for a non-counting question can be large on the Tanium Server.
+Therefore, the data footprint for a non-counting question can be large on

 When using the Question Builder to construct a single-sensor question, you have the option to convert a counting question to a non-counting question for cases where a counting question returns the too many results answer.